 Contact the Lopez Law Group Today

 The Lopez Law Group is an experienced, compassionate, and knowledgeable team of legal professionals ready to help you understand your rights.
-If you have suffered discrimination based on your sexual orientation or gender, contact us today for a free case review.
+If you have suffered discrimination based on your sexual orientation or gender, contact us today for a case review.
 We will review your case and work closely with you to help you determine the best path forward.

 Call us today at (727) 933-0015.